1970 Florida gubernatorial election

-The 1970 Florida gubernatorial election took place on November 3, 1970, to determine the governor and lieutenant governor of Florida, concurrent with the election to the United States Senate, elections to the United States House of Representatives, and various state and local elections.
+The 1970 Florida gubernatorial election took place on November 3, 1970, to elect the governor and lieutenant governor of Florida.
+Republican incumbent Claude R. Kirk Jr. ran for re-election to a second term but was defeated by Reubin Askew.
+This was the first election in which a Florida governor was eligible to run for a second consecutive term and the first election following the reestablishment of the office of lieutenant governor in 1969.

-Incumbent Republican governor Claude R. Kirk Jr. chose to run for a second term, with this being the first election in which the incumbent would be eligible for another four-year term.
-The first Republican elected governor since the Reconstruction Era, Kirk was challenged by Eckerd Corporation founder Jack Eckerd and State Senator Louis A. "Skip" Bafalis for his party's nomination.
-After failing to receive a majority, Kirk prevailed over Eckerd in a runoff.
-The primary for the Democratic Party nomination featured a four candidate field, with Florida Attorney General Earl Faircloth and President pro tempore of the Florida Senate Reubin Askew advancing to a runoff.
-Askew won the runoff and received the nomination of the Democratic Party.
+Primary elections were held on September 8.
+Kirk, the first Republican governor since the Reconstruction era, had made a number of controversial statements and decisions during his first term and feuded with U.S. representative Bill Cramer.
+He was challenged by Jack Eckerd and state senator Skip Bafalis for his party's nomination.
+After failing to achieve a majority of the vote, he advanced to a runoff with Eckerd.
+In the Democratic primary, Askew and attorney general Earl Faircloth advanced to a runoff election.
+Both candidates won their September 29 runoffs with around 57 percent of the vote.

-This was the first election since the re-establishment of the office of lieutenant governor.
-Askew selected Florida Secretary of State Thomas Burton Adams Jr., while Kirk chose to run with incumbent Ray C. Osborne.
-Primarily due to controversial statements and actions during his term, as well as his inability to portray Askew as an extreme liberal as he had done with Robert King High in 1966, Kirk lost re-election to Askew in the general election by a margin of 56.88% to 43.12%.
+In the general election, Kirk sought to portray Askew as an extreme liberal, as he had done to Robert King High in 1966.
+Kirk lost re-election to Askew in the general election by a margin of 56.88% to 43.12%.

-Overview
+Background

 Incumbent governor of Florida Claude R. Kirk Jr. was the first Republican who held Florida's governorship since Reconstruction.
 He was elected in 1966, when Republicans has made some gains in traditionally Democratic Deep South.
 During his tenure as governor, the Florida Legislature created a new Constitution in 1968, which was approved by voters on November 5, 1968.
 As part of the new Constitution, the office of lieutenant governor was re-established.
-Kirk appointed Ray C. Osborne, a Florida House of Representatives member from Pinellas County.
+Kirk appointed Ray Osborne, a state representative from Pinellas County.
 The new Constitution also allowed for the governor of Florida to serve two consecutive terms.
 Kirk was thus eligible for re-election in 1970.